 Professors Douglas J. Besharov and Douglas Call

-In Spring 2015, students worked with clients at DC Housing, Family
+In Spring 2015, students worked with clients at U.S. Agency for

-National Governors Association.
-Students performed a wide variety of
+Employment.
+Students performed a wide variety of analyses, including

 The following are the final projects prepared by the students.
 They are listed in order of clients.

 Note: The associated files are best viewed using Adobe

 Reader.
 To get the software, go to http://get.adobe.com/reader/